 There has previously been a widely held view that whilst rooflights are an excellent way of bringing the many benefits of natural light into a building, their poorer insulation value allowed more heat to escape than the rest of the roof structure, increasing the running costs of the building.
-Recent research has confirmed this view is wrong.
+Research over a number of years has confirmed this view is wrong.

 Increased rooflight area can dramatically reduce the energy requirements of lighting systems whilst resulting in a much smaller increase in energy requirements of the heating system, but the relative effects depend on a number of other parameters for the building, such as temperature set point, hours of occupancy, and internal gains, as well as the details of the building construction.
 The savings in total energy costs and carbon footprint therefore vary from building to building, but are usually found to be positive as rooflight area increases often up to 20% of the roof area for large buildings with internal work height greater than 6m and up to 15% rooflight area for buildings of lower than 6m work height.

-The Institute of Energy & Sustainable Development at Leicester's De Montfort University (DMU) have investigated the effect that rooflights have on the total energy needed to operate a building, and the annual CO_2 emissions which result from this.
-This research used the highly sophisticated EnergyPlus software, and analysed annual data on an hour by hour basis for very accurate prediction.
-Contrary to traditional belief, the research proved that installing an appropriate level of rooflighting (typically 15% - 20% of the roof area) will usually reduce overall energy consumption, and the associated CO2 emissions, in addition to providing the widely recognised benefits of natural daylight within a building environment.
+The Institute of Energy & Sustainable Development at Leicester's De Montfort University (DMU) have investigated the effect that rooflights have on the total energy needed to operate a building, and the annual CO2 emissions which result from this.
+The research proved that installing an appropriate level of rooflighting (typically 15% -20% of the roof area) will usually reduce overall energy consumption, and the associated CO2 emissions, in addition to providing the widely recognised benefits of natural daylight within a building environment.
 Their work is summarised in Appendix 2 of this publication.

-The Simplified Building Energy Method (SBEM), the free-of-charge computer modelling package used to demonstrate compliance with Part L2A Building Regulations, uses the same principles as the DMU research, and so also recognises the contribution to energy saving and reduction in CO_2 emissions which are offered by the inclusion of high levels of rooflights.
+The Simplified Building Energy Method (SBEM), the free-of-charge computer modelling package used to demonstrate compliance with Part L2A Building Regulations, uses the same principles as the DMU research, and so also recognises the contribution to energy saving and reduction in CO2 emissions which are offered by the inclusion of high levels of rooflights.